* 20th Anniversary: 2003 to 2023 *

 Search for more about air quality

-One could expect a research document of this sort to start with a review of historical air quality observations in the region.
-This data is used in a model run to define the background pollution and establish the ambient air quality data.
-Then the sources to be added with the new plant have their emissions parameterized and we conduct a second model run with the new ones included.
+You'd expect a research document of this sort to start with historical air quality observations.
+Models use this data to define background pollution and establish ambient air quality.
+Afterward, we parameterize (i.e., define and quantify) the emissions of the new sources and run a second model with them.

 The results of these air pollution modeling cases can be interpreted in a few ways.
 One is to compare the predicted absolute air quality concentrations with the relevant ambient air quality standards.
 Another interpretation method is to compare each case result with the preceding one and calculate the increments in the maximum predicted concentration as a percentage change.